 Using the Integration

-Flow XO exposes a single method you can use with Dialogflow:
+Flow XO exposes a both a method and a trigger you can use with Dialogflow:

 Connecting your Account

 Connecting your Dialogflow account is easy.
 On the 'Authorize the Service' screen (after you've selected the task you'd like to use) you'll just need to hit the 'Authorize' button, then enter your normal Dialogflow username and password in the new window that appears.
 You'll then be returned to Flow XO and your Dialogflow account will be connected to Flow XO.